ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## What is an oracle {#what-is-an-oracle}

-Oracles act as a bridge between the blockchain and the real world.
-They allow you to query APIs to get information into your smart contracts.
+An oracle is a bridge between the blockchain and the real world.
+They act as on-chain APIs you can query to get information into your smart contracts.
 This could be anything from price information to weather reports.

 ## Why are they needed? {#why-are-they-needed}